Le passé composé: the Past Tense in French

 What is the passé composé?

 The passé composé is the most important past tense in French.
-It corresponds to the English simple past (I did, I saw …) or sometimes the present perfect (I have done, I have seen …).
+It corresponds to the English simple past (I did, I saw…) or sometimes the present perfect (I’ve done, I’ve seen…).

-The passé composé talks about actions that were completed in the past and emphasises their results or consequences in the present.
+The passé composé talks about actions that were completed in the past and emphasises their consequences in the present.

 In spoken language, the passé composé is always used instead of the passé simple.
 We form the passé composé using the auxiliary verbs avoir or être followed by the past participle (le participe passé) of the verb.

-Learn everything you need to know about the French passé composé with Lingolia’s quick and easy examples, then put your knowledge to the test in the free exercises.
+Learn everything you need to know about the French passé composé with Lingolia’s quick and easy examples, then put your knowledge to the test in the free exercises below.

 Hier, Michel a rangé son bureau.